Mark Janicello: Writings

 Janicello's first work as Musical Author was The Chamelon Concert which celebrated its world premiere in September 1998 in Vienna's Theater AKzent.
 In 1999, Janicello wrote the script for Be My Love: The Mario Lanza Musical which celebrated its world premiere in Theater AKzent on October 7, 1999 the 40th anniversary of Lanza's death.
 Be My Love was a jukebox musical whose score contained popular Italian Folk Songs, well-known operatic arias and a number of Lanza's hit songs.
 In 2001, Janicello authored the book and worked as co-lyricist with Rolf Rettburg on his first completely original musical, Charlie: A New Musical.
 Charlies music was composed by Béla Fischer.
 Charlie had its world premiere in a German-language version in Vienna's Cabaret Stadnikow in March 2001.
 In 2004, an English-language version of Charlie was produced in Amsterdam, with additional songs by Kai Peterson.

 In 2012, Janicello was engaged to write 6 articles about the marketing of art and artists for Hoop Doop Magazine.
 Since 2018, Janicello has worked as critic-at-large for BroadwayWorld.com reviewing stage productions in Berlin, northern Germany and London.

 In Spring 2022, Janicello was commissioned to write a new play Take the Bins Out, a 75-minute monologue for a visually-impaired actor.
 The play tells the story of Finley Whitmore, whose diagnosis of Retinitis pigmentosa, a congenital eye disorder, is wreaking havoc on his professional and personal life.
 Take the Bins Out celebrated its world premiere on August 4, 2023 at the Edinburgh Fringe Festival.
 The Edinburgh production stars Milo Mooney, a visually-impaired actor/comedian as Finley and was directed by Janicello.
 The Finellis Musical with music by Ulf Weidmann and book and lyrics by Janicello premiered at Wonderville in London in June 2024.

+In 2026, Janicello became a contributing columnist for Creative Business News.